Tangi Tehsil

 Tangi Tehsil is a tehsil located in Charsadda District, Khyber Pakhtunkhwa, Pakistan.

 History

 During British rule, Tangi was part of Charsadda Tehsil (then part of Peshawar District).

-A notable achievement for Tangi came on 25 March 2018 when resident Dr. Nadeem Jan and Fateh Kheil were awarded Tamgha e Imtiaz by the president of Pakistan.
+In March 2018, Tangi resident Dr. Nadeem Jan and Fateh Kheil were awarded the Tamgha-e-Imtiaz by the president of Pakistan.

 Graves of religious scholars and famous personalities include Sharo Mian Sahib, Nika Sahib, and Muhammadzai Nika Mazar.

 The tehsil is subdivided into 12 Union Councils, including the headquarters - Tangi.